Blackpool Council is responsible for the regulation of the hackney carriage and private hire trades within the Borough of Blackpool.

-The standard conditions attached to a private hire vehicle licence can be found at Appendix H
+The standard conditions attached to a private hire vehicle licence can be found at Appendix G.

-If at any time a licensed vehicle is involved in an accident, however minor, the driver must inform the licensing service as soon as possible and in any event within one working day.
-An accident report form must then be completed and submitted to the licensing service within 72 hours of the accident occurring (except in exceptional circumstances when the licensing service may agree to the report being filed outside of that time limit).
+If at any time a licensed vehicle is involved in an accident, however minor.
+An accident report form must be completed and submitted to the licensing service within 72 hours of the accident occurring (except in exceptional circumstances when the licensing service may agree to the report being filed outside of that time limit).